KabbAmine/vZoom.vim/README.md

 :VZoomAutoToggle
 ```

+Note that for disabling auto-zoom, you can either use the command above or the `<Plug>(vzoom)` key mapping.

 ## Installation

 Copy the distributed files into Vim runtime directory which is usually `~/.vim/`, or `$HOME/vimfiles` on Windows.